By Dushyant Shekhawat Sep. 11, 2018

 There are signs that change might be on the horizon.
 The Indian Express reported that the 2022 edition of the Commonwealth Games might feature mixed-gender T20 cricket.
 Of course, there are those who believe mixing women’s cricket with the men’s game is adulterating both, that women should be allowed to develop their own style of play, distinct from the physical brand practised by the men.
 However, forays into men’s teams by women cricketers like Sarah Taylor and Ellyse Perry have proved that they have what it takes to hang with the big boys.
 Anyone who still thinks that men can play a superior brand of cricket to women has a mentality that dates back to Lagaan.

-I’ve become a believer, and I have a dream to believe in.
-A dream that Virat Kohli and Mithali Raj can play for the same Indian team, and go win us every trophy in cricket.
-To paraphrase the great Inzamam ul-Haq, “Inshallah, boys and girls played well.”
+I’ve become a believer, and I believe that Virat Kohli and Mithali Raj can play for the same Indian team, and go win us every trophy in cricket.
+To slightly tweak the words of the great Inzamam ul-Haq, “Inshallah, boys and girls played well.”